 "The very, very earliest drafts of the first chapter of 'Philosopher's Stone' have the Potters living on a remote island, Read MoreWhere did the time go?• Article

 Most long-term Lexicon readers will be familiar with the infamous Missing 24 Hours problem.
 It was a very popular topic of discussion way back in the day.
-This mystery first came to light in 2001 when I was writing the original Harry Potter timeline (subsequently copied by Warner Bros. and Scholastic, which I consider to be high praise indeed!).
-Read MoreWhat is the US equivalent of the Ministry of Magic?• Article
+This mystery first came to light in 2001 when I was writing the original Harry Potter timeline (subsequently copied by Warner Bros. and Scholastic, which I… Read MoreWhat is the US equivalent of the Ministry of Magic?• Article

 There's not much information in the canon about witches and wizards in the United States.
 Rowling mentions a couple of American Quidditch teams in Quidditch Through the Ages, including one in my home state of Texas, as well as the American broom game called Quodpot, and we all remember the cryptic mention of the Salem Witches' Institute in Goblet of Fire.
 However, buried in a news report from the currently-ongoing Quidditch World Cup in Patagonia was a very interesting little nugget Read More4 Things the Harry Potter Films Got Right• Article